tominmin/DeepFillv2_Pytorch/README.md

 ## DeepFillv2_Pytorch (for convert onnx model)
 forked from https://github.com/csqiangwen/DeepFillv2_Pytorch
-Convert the deepfillv2 PyTorch model to ONNX and quantize it
+Convert the deepfillv2 PyTorch model to ONNX and quantize it The URL of the pretrained model is listed on the original GitHub page

 ### how to use
 0. (init project)